Pre-Medical Post-Baccalaureate Program

 This program has two special academic policies that are unique to this program.

-Students are expected to complete full time (12 units) course enrollment throughout each term they are enrolled in this program (some exceptions may apply).
+Students in the traditional 14 month program are expected to maintain full time (12 units) course enrollment throughout each term they are enrolled (some exceptions may apply).

 Tuition and Financial Aid

-LMU post-baccalaureate students do not qualify for institutional scholarships or grant funds so they pay reduced tuition fees during the academic year and a per-lab fee for science labs.
+LMU Post-baccalaureate students do not qualify for institutional scholarships or grant funds so they pay reduced tuition fees during the academic year and a per-lab fee for science labs.
 Tuition is currently set at $750/credit hour for each credit hour taken up to 18 credit hours per term.* The student is also responsible for additional institutional fees.
-A minimum of 12 units and maximum of 18 units are taken per semester and 3-8 units during each summer session.
+In the 14 month program, a minimum of 12 units and maximum of 18 units are taken per semester and 3-8 units during each summer session.